khazanJM/arbaro-csharp/_posts/2014-05-17-Update-of-the-day.md

 * A triangle mesh is generated and displayed using solif wireframe
 * A few enhancements here and there.

+Next step:
+* Debug the mesh generation.
+* Setup a menu to switch from skeleton to wireframe display.
+* Menu to filter display of levels
+* Mesh for leaves
+* Export as .obj file format

 #### A screen-shot